Locations: Various throughout San Joaquin County.

 Observe and document children’s growth, conduct developmental screenings/assessments, and submit paperwork/reports within specified time frames (e.g. 30, 45 and 90 days, etc.).

 Prepare individualized education plans specifying developmental goals and activities while making appropriate adaptations as needed in the environment and curriculum for each child, including children with disabilities.

-Work with teaching team to ensure a balance of child and adult-directed activities, independent, and small and large group experiences are available daily.
+Lead teaching team to ensure that a balance of child and adult-directed activities, independent, and small and large group experiences are available daily.

 Consider CLASS domains and dimensions when planning activities to promote optimal teacher-child interactions.